Thats Phat! The Best Video Games from the Year 1998

 Pokemon Blue/Pokemon Red

 There was a time when people weren’t trying to “catch them all”.
-But then a series of Pokemon RPGs for the Game Boy changed things forever.
-Pokemon Blue and Pokemon Red took the classic Japanese role-playing mechanics and added a “catching” twist to the party system.
-You had to go out into the world and catch different Pokemon, magical creatures that you could then pit in battle against other Pokemon.
+But then a series of Pokémon RPGs for the Game Boy changed things forever.
+Pokémon Blue and Pokemon Red took the classic Japanese role-playing mechanics and added a “catching” twist to the party system.
+You had to go out into the world and catch different Pokémon, magical creatures, that you could then pit in battle against other Pokémon.
 The battle system is appropriately deep and rises to the challenge of conveying the distinct nature and powers of the different magical beasts you capture.
-There are people who still put up videos of them finding a rare Pokemon on their Game Boy.
+There are people who still put up videos of them finding a rare Pokémon on their Game Boy.
+What more information on the best 90s pokemon games, we got that covered here as well.

 The Legend of Zelda: The Ocarina of Time

-In the next part of this series, we will look back at some more of the best video games from 1998.
-Until then, let us know which games you thought
+In part 2 of this series, we will look back at some more of the best video games from 1998.
+Until then, let us know which games you thought.